zzyzek/sandbox/notes/POMS-Future-Research.md

 Fiddling with individual tile probabilities is notoriously finicky, so there's some work to do to figure out how to actually use the information effectively.

+Investigate Stuttering and Find Strategies to Mitigate It
+---

+There's a "stuttering" effect that happens with many of the tile sets, especially ones that have large numbers of tiles.
+As mentioned in the paper, this effect is most likely because of the Markovian property of the local solver and it gets into a potentially re-enforcing feedback loop where when choosing which subset of tiles to choose.

+Thinking out loud, this might have to do with the lower order eigenvalues of the implied adjacency rule constraint matrix being close to the principle eigenvalue, but this would need to be investigated.

+Regardless, the first task is to try and understand why it's happening, at least heuristically.
+The second is to try and find strategies for mitigation.

+Things that come to mind:

+* weight tiles randomly
+* weight tiles via some Perlin noise, maybe in tile groups with the above spectral clustering method
+* use the second (third, fourth, etc.) eigenvalue information to inform choice, if this is useful intuition in the first place

 Kintsugi Method (theoretical)
 ---